What is a healthy diet?

 - A healthy diet has lots of fruit and vegetables, wholegrains, like brown rice or brown pasta, and healthy sources of protein like beans or fresh chicken

 - A healthy diet is low in processed and red meat, and foods high in sugar, fat and salt

 When thinking about eating healthily, a good place to start is how much space each of these things takes up on your plate.

 Fruit and vegetables are the main parts of a healthy diet, so they are a good place to start.
 When serving a meal, start with veggies and salad and aim for this to fill at least half of your plate.

 Having a diet with lots of foods high in fibre, particularly wholegrains, can reduce your risk of bowel cancer and help keep you feeling fuller for longer.
 Try having wholegrain versions of your usual carbs, like wholegrain bread, brown pasta or brown rice.
 And if you’re reaching for a snack you could swap crisps for plain popcorn.

 - Eat less processed and red meat

-Eating processed and red meat can increase the risk of cancer.
-Try having meat free days and using healthier proteins like pulses, including lentils and beans, fresh chicken or fresh fish in the place of meat in your favourite dishes.
+Eating processed and red meat can increase the risk of bowel cancer.
+Have more meat free days and swap to healthier proteins.
+Try using pulses, including lentils and beans, fresh chicken or fresh fish in the place of meat in your favourite dishes.